ppoiuy/spellcast-solver/README.md

 Click on an element in the list on the right to see details

-checkbox toggles to show if arrows are printed in the details grid
+Checkbox toggles to show if arrows are printed in the details grid